 Mature coping mechanism.
 A happy old age requires both physical and mental health.
 For mental health, love is a necessity.
-We need physical and cognitive competence to build the social surrounds that give us love and support later on, and it is love and support that encourage us to care for ourselves well and keep ourselves healthy, even when the going gets rough.
+We need physical and cognitive competence to build the social surroundings that gives us love and support later on, encouraging us to care for ourselves well and keep ourselves healthy, even when the going gets rough.
 Involuntary coping is to buffer sudden change in the four sources of mental conflict: relationships, emotions, conscience and external reality.
 Defenses are extremely important to comfortable and effective functioning but not essential for good health and successful physical aging.
 The mature defense includes altruism (doing as one would be done by), anticipation (keeping future pain in awareness), humor (managing not to take oneself too seriously), sublimation (finding gratifying alternatives) and suppression (shutting your mouth).
 To endure life’s slings and arrows, our coping mechanisms mature overtime.
 In marriage, the main development task for younger couples is managing conflicts.
-The main task for older couples is mutual support…Being in a good marriage buffers you from the effects of pain and disability.”
+The main task for older couples is mutual support, being in a good marriage buffers you from the effects of pain and disability.”